-Audiology students receive the BrAuDcast every Thursday; SLP students receive a weekly Newsletter: SLP - Stop, Look, Plan updated each Friday.
+Audiology students receive the BrAuDcast every Thursday.
 These newsletters contain information that requires your action.
 You need to open this communication (newsletter) weekly and review all of the material.
 The newsletters were created to put important information into one location each week rather than sending you many different emails with various instructions.
 It is your responsibility to make use of the information in the newsletters each week.